 It’s easy to make shakshuka, especially if you use passata (although you can always use fresh tomatoes if you prefer).

-- Heat the olive oil in a pan and add a finely chopped onion and red pepper.
+- Heat the olive oil in a pan and add the finely chopped shallots and red pepper.
 Cook for about 5 minutes or until softened.

 - Then add the garlic and spices and stir for another minute until fragrant.
 Pour in 250g of passata rustica and bring to a simmer.
 Make four wells with the back of a spoon and crack an egg into each well.
 Reduce the heat to low, cover the pan and cook for another 5-6 minutes or until the eggs are done to your liking.

-- Sprinkle with freshly chopped coriander (cilantro) and parlsey to serve.
+- Sprinkle with freshly chopped coriander (cilantro) and parsley to serve.
 That’s it!
 An incredibly simple but delicious meal that you can enjoy at any time of day.

 comments +